Godot-Languages-Support/godot-lang-support/README.md

   GDScript is actively maintained and documented, and is stable.
 It is the primary language, has the most tutorials online and has deep in-Godot editor support.

-  VisualScript could be considered as a secondary scripting language for non-programmers or more visually-acute people.
+  VisualScript can be considered as a secondary scripting language for non-programmers or more visually-acute people.
 It too provides rich support.

 ## 🥇 Production Ready
 1. **[Rust](https://github.com/godot-rust/godot-rust) 👥🔌**